 Get Your Charges Dropped

 An experienced DUI lawyer will gather evidence to weaken the prosecution’s case and then demand that the prosecutor drop the charges.
-Prosecutors don’t want to face a losing legal battle, so this often works.
+Prosecutors don’t want to face a long legal battle, so this often works.

 Negotiate a Lesser Charge

+A lawyer can review your situation and handle plea bargain negotiations.
 Your DUI lawyer wants to get you the best possible outcome.
-No lawyer can promise to win your case, but DUI attorneys work to keep jail time to a minimum or help you avoid it altogether.
+No lawyer can promise to win your case, but they can work tirelessly to keep DWI jail time to a minimum or help you avoid it altogether.

 Learn More About Jail and Prison Time for a California DUI